 Pricing structure: Utility vegetation management contractors are typically paid for the quantity of work, not the time their crews spend on a particular site.
 In many cases, contractors may get paid the same amount despite varying levels of difficulty because of the per capita payment structure.
 The pressure to produce can result in some contractors spending as little time as possible doing the work, taking shortcuts, or disregarding safety rules.
-In the 2022 Safety Culture Assessments, the WSD should evaluate whether unit (production-based) pricing or lump sum contracting leads to more safety incidents compared to time and equipment (hourly) pricing.
+In the 2022 Safety Culture Assessments, the WSD should evaluate whether production-based pricing leads to more accidents compared to hourly pricing.